Welcome to the Artisans of Barossa blog where we bring you news and events from Artisans of Barossa, Vino Lokal and the Barossa region.

 Moving on...now married with 3 kids, life in the big smoke begins to lose its allure for our wine drinking dynamic duo.
 A desire to find a new life in the country combined with the urge to take a really big step in their wine journey leads them to buy a home in the Eden Valley which is...by pure chance (wink-wink) surrounded by a century old, but 'seen better days', vineyard.

 Time to meet the neighbour...who quite fortuitously happens to be Chris Ringland who knows a thing or two about old Barossa vineyards and making wine.
-Exchanges of information about grape growing and wine making, swaps of vineyard equipment and the occasional passing over the figurative back fence of the odd decent scone (produced by Alli, with the assistance of the Angaston baker) are the rights of passage that build neighborhoods in these parts.
+Exchanges of information about grape growing and wine making, swaps of vineyard equipment and the occasional passing over the figurative back fence of the odd decent scone (produced by Alli, with the assistance of the Angaston baker) are the rights of passage that build neighbourhoods in these parts.
 Fi and Col Shepherd of Flaxman Wines will move into the 'hood soon after.

 Business Plan 'A' is formulated - fix vineyard, grow grapes, sell grapes.
 This is replaced at some stage later by Business Plan 'B' - realise grapes are too bloody good to sell, so grow grapes, make wine!
 Business Plan 'C' is a pragmatic response to Business Plan B - 'make wine, drink some wine, and sell wine after allowance for 'ullages' caused by now adult kids coming up to see mum and dad on the weekends.
-There's also an exciting forray into Artisans of Barossa with 6 good winemaking mates.
+There's also an exciting foray into Artisans of Barossa with 6 good winemaking mates.

 There are two things that are plainly obvious when you talk to Greg and Alli about their vineyard and their wine.
-First and foremost, they love what they do...and believe me, their's is not the romantacised version of winery ownership.
+First and foremost, they love what they do...and believe me, their's is not the romanticised version of winery ownership.
 These people work exceptionally hard, but they do so because everything they do on behalf of their wine brings them enormous joy.
 You can see that in their smiles and in their eyes.
-They also love being an Artisan and the camaraderie they feel through the group of 6 winemakers who share a common approach to wine...they do it because they love it, and for no other purpose.
+They also love being an Artisan and the camaraderie they feel through the connection to other winemakers who share a common approach to wine...they do it because they love it, and for no other purpose.
 The other thing you sense from the Hobbs' is the pride they take in their wine.
-An outsider observing how they work in their vineyard, how they make their wine, how they package their wine would jump quickly to the conclusion that "there has to be a easier way".
+An outsider observing how they work in their vineyard, how they make their wine, how they package their wine would jump quickly to the conclusion that "there has to be an easier way".
 But that's not how Greg and Alli see their world.

 The connection the Hobbs’ have to their vineyard is like few others.
 They look over it every morning when they wake up, they pass through it every morning taking the dog for a walk, they work in their vineyard every day…and each evening they enjoy a glass of wine from the fruit they’ve grown from the vines that surround them.
 Beautiful place, beautiful people…magnificent, richly flavoured wines that reflect the hard work and love that goes into making them.